pharesim/hive-python/README.md

-# Official Python Hive Library
+# A Python Hive Library

 `hive-python` is a Hive library for Python.
 It comes with a BIP38 encrypted wallet and a practical CLI utility called `hivepy`.